 Make your next picnic a zero waste event by packing reusable totes and washable food containers and dinnerware.

 This year, Union County launched its own #MakeOneChange initiative to support Choose to Reuse.
 For more information visit ucnj.org/recycling.

 |36||Populate a ghost town|

-Keep an eye out for our special events or come any time for a self-guided walking tour and wander through town down the main road.
+Keep an eye out for special events or come any time for a self-guided walking tour.
 The visitor’s center — formerly the community’s church and general store — includes historic exhibits and is generally open on weekends.

-For information about booking Masker’s Barn for private parties, weddings, and events call the Parks Department, 908-527-4900 or visit online.
+To book Masker’s Barn for private parties, weddings, and other events call the Parks Department, 908-527-4900 or visit online.